programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-12.png" caption="Our document with remote changes synced" %}

 You can see from this view that we now have the text with changes highlighted in green and red.
-Red indicates where things have been removed whilst green indicates additions.
+Red indicates where things have been removed while green indicates additions.
 This can be useful for viewing the edits you have made before making a commit and helps you spot whether all the changes are ones you want to commit.
 On the left you will see a history of the changes you have made.
 At the moment this is very brief but as you work on a project the history might become much longer.
 Being able to see the changes you have made at different stages can be very useful.

 ## Version control in a plain text workflow

 So far we have only implemented version control with a very basic document.
 Learning more about Markdown and writing in plain text will allow you to use version control in more the sorts of documents you would use in your day-to-day work.
-Version controlling a Markdown document will allow you to learn the Markdown syntax whilst re-enforcing your understanding of version controlling documents.
+Version controlling a Markdown document will allow you to learn the Markdown syntax while reinforcing your understanding of version controlling documents.

 [Sustainable Authorship in Plain Text using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) by Dennis Tenen and Grant Wythoff will provide you with an understanding of how you could use plain text for academic writing using Pandoc and Markdown.
 Pandoc allows you to convert Markdown formated Plain Text files into numerous different formats including HTML, PDF and Word.
 The combination of Markdown, Pandoc and Version Control will provide a powerful, sustainable and flexible approach to academic writing.